KameronHawk/Kernel-HWID-Spoofer/README.md

 ReferenceObjByName-> \Driver\mountmgr
 ```

 This spoofer is not like most P2Cs in the cheating scene, the spoofer mixes your current serial number and shuffles it based on the drivers start time (seed).
-Most of the spoofers in the cheat scene for Call of Duty will only change the last 4 letters/numbers on the HWID or completly nulling each serial which is a huge red flag.
+Most of the spoofers in the cheat scene for FPS game only change the last 4 letters/numbers on the HWID or completly nulling each serial which is a huge red flag.

 ## Credits